mountaineerbr/shellChatGPT/README.md

 #### Vision Models (GPT-4-Vision)

-To send an `image` / `url` to vision models, start the script and then either set the image with the `!img` chat command with one or more filepaths / urls separated by the operator pipe **|**.
+To send an `image` / `url` to vision models, start the script and then either set the image with the `!img` chat command with one or more filepaths / URLs separated by the operator pipe **|**.

     chatgpt.sh -cc -m gpt-4-vision-preview '!img path/to/image.jpg'

-Alternatively, set the image paths / urls at the end of the prompt interactively:
+Alternatively, set the image paths / URLs at the end of the prompt interactively:

     chatgpt.sh -cc -m gpt-4-vision-preview